Vitamin C is one of the most important vitamins in the human body, and humans are one of the few animals that don’t produce it naturally.

 - Supports mental health

-It is widely accepted that vitamin C is necessary for optimal health, but a great deal of the population has suboptimal levels of vitamin C. Your body doesn’t make vitamin C, so it is important to get enough vitamin C in your diet.
+It is widely accepted that vitamin C is necessary for optimal health, but a great deal of the population has suboptimal levels of vitamin C. Your body doesn’t make vitamin C, but with MindGain, you’ll supply your body and mind with the vitamin C levels needed for optimal performance.